 To his credit, the ticket agent behind the first class counter at British Airways kept a straight face.
 I’m willing to bet he’s seen any number of Louis Vuitton monogrammed suitcases, but this was probably the first time he had to check in a market-stall-bought hammock inexpertly covered in black bin bags and duct tape.
 With my usual flair for dimensions, I had thought the little hammock I had bought at the Aztec Floating Gardens tour at Parque Xochimilco would fit in my suitcase.
 It didn’t.
 But, I couldn’t be bothered to roam Mexico City to find a large enough suitcase even if I wanted to spend more money transporting a hammock that had barely cost $15.
 We were only flying first class to use up airline miles that were on the verge of expiring anyway.

 I have to confess we took the Xochimilco tour for a particular set of reasons.
 My son was tired of traipsing around the city visiting the many cultural attractions of Mexico City, including visiting the pyramids of Teotihuacan and Mexican wrestling.
 I was looking for an easy option where he could rest his wilting flower self in the shade while sightseeing.
+We did not pack well for the heat in Mexico City because I figured the trip was only a few days anyway.
+How hot can it get?
+Ha.

 The Aztec floating gardens at the Parque Ecologic de Xochimilco seemed ideal for the two of us.
 The Xochimilco tour involved drifting along on a colorful covered boat (called a trajinera) along the canals of Parque Xochimilco for an afternoon watching the world go by in a colorful blur of party boats and Mariachi singers.
+Our little expedition turned out to be one of the best Mexico City things to do that we remember.

 A Sunday Tradition in Mexico City